Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 | Chronic stuckness | "What part of me benefits from staying here?" | Safety, belonging, control, innocence, not risking failure |

-A cautious research bridge: narrative identity research also suggests that people construct evolving life stories that give experience unity, meaning, and direction.4 That does not prove that “rewriting your story” cures illness or trauma.
-It does support the practical intuition that how you organize your past and future can shape what actions feel available now.
+A cautious research bridge: narrative identity research suggests that people construct evolving life stories that give experience unity, meaning, and direction.1 That does not prove that "rewriting your story" cures illness or trauma.
+It does support the practical intuition that how you organize your past and future can shape what actions feel available right now.

-One of the sharpest parts of the episode is Erick’s critique of reductionist mental-health narratives.
-He argues against the oversimplified story that depression is merely a broken machine with low serotonin, and he proposes a more meaning-centered question: where might your life be out of alignment with what your deeper self knows?5
+Erick pushes back against the oversimplified story that depression is merely a broken machine with low serotonin, and raises a more uncomfortable question: where might your life be out of alignment with what your deeper self knows?

-Hold this carefully.
-Depression is real, can be life-threatening, and can have many contributors: biology, grief, trauma, environment, sleep, loneliness, substances, inflammation, life stress, and more.
-Medication can be useful for many people, and nobody should start, stop, or change psychiatric medication without medical guidance.
-Erick himself explicitly leaves room for medication as a stabilizing bridge when someone is too depressed to function.6
+Depression can be life-threatening and has many contributors: biology, grief, trauma, environment, sleep, loneliness, substances, inflammation, life stress, and more.
+Medication helps many people, and nobody should start, stop, or change psychiatric medication without medical guidance.
+Erick explicitly leaves room for medication as a stabilizing bridge when someone is too depressed to function.

 - Stabilize first.
 Sleep, food, safety, medical care, therapy, trusted contact, reduced load.